phivision/pcd_converter/README.md

 # PCD Converter Tool
 Convert output JSON files from iOS data logger or other compatible formats to PCL compatible PCD format.

+And visualization tool is provided for quick checkup.

-This tool has been tested under Ubuntu 18.04, Python 3.6 with Anaconda Environment.
+This tool has been tested under Ubuntu 18.04 and MacOS 11, Python 3.6 with Anaconda Environment.

 ## Installation
 * Create a conda env -> `conda create -n pcd_converter python=3.6`